 Early in Carla’s story, she shares the dramatic moment when she read her mother’s death certificate: “Cause of Death: Rheumatoid Arthritis.”
 We know from the title what killed Celia Veno.
 So why read the rest of the book?

-We’ve reported here on the blog of studies showing that Rheumatoid Arthritis affects the cervical spine 83% of the time in the first two years of disease activity (Carla’s book reports an even higher percentage).
+We’ve reported here on the blog of studies showing that Rheumatoid Arthritis affects the cervical spine 83% of the time in the first two years of disease activity.
+Carla’s book reports an even higher percentage.
 Unfortunately, we’ve also received numerous comments from readers whose doctors have told them that it’s rare for RA to affect the spine.
-They say things like, “My doctor told me that probably is not happening to me since it’s rare.”
+They say things like, “My doctor told me that’s probably not happening with me since it’s rare.”
 Carla’s book shows how important it is for each of us to be vigilant on behalf of our own health.

-Important: Celia Jones death certificate was unusual in stating RA as cause of death.
+Note: Celia Jones’ death certificate was unusual in stating RA as cause of death.
 Death certificates of RA patients rarely state RA.
-There is little data available for this reason, however there are some doctors studying how to reduce death by Rheumatoid Arthritis.
+There is little data available for this reason.
+However there are some doctors studying how to reduce death by Rheumatoid Arthritis.

 - All posts on this site tagged Death and Rheumatoid Arthritis